Have you ever thought long and hard about the eggs we eat?

 What Are the Different Types of Eggs?

-The USDA has established guidelines – available here – to identify characteristics of eggs in addition to creating federal standards for farming.
+The USDA has established guidelines – available here – to identify the characteristics of eggs in addition to creating federal standards for farming.

 Grade AA is the highest quality, free of visual defects.